-Ghanian himself, Sam Laryea grew up in the close-knit communities spanning Ghana and Nigeria.
-Now an Associate Professor of Construction Management at South Africa’s Wits University, Sam is a firm believer that successful construction is the building block of Africa’s future prosperity.
+Ghanaian himself, Sam Laryea grew up in the close-knit communities spanning Ghana and Nigeria.
+Now a Professor and Head of the School of Construction Economics and Management at South Africa’s Wits University, Sam is a firm believer that successful construction is the building block of Africa’s future prosperity.

 Interested from childhood in factors leading towards growth, design and stability, Sam’s drive has always been recognised, and he was often given leadership roles while at school.

 “I also had strong motivation from my dad.
 He was a building engineer, so I grew up knowledgeable about construction.
 As well as benefitting from his valuable contacts and knowledge, I gained a strong appreciation of the importance of construction in society.”